marklescroart/bvp/README.md

 	Note that path_to_blender should be a path to the actual executable file, INSIDE the blender.app bundle, e.g.: alias blender="/Applications/blender.app/Contents/MacOS/blender" # or wherever you installed blender.

-) Use the blender settings provided in
+) Use the blender settings provided in bvp/blendfiles/<blah>.blend (This currently DOES NOT WORK SO WELL (OR AT ALL))

-Links:
-WTF is a .bashrc file?
-WTF is the difference between .bashrc and .bash_profile?
-WTF is a PYTHONPATH?
-Where the hell do I find my system python?
-Why is this all so DAMN COMPLICATED?
-Where can I find some Blender tutorials that are worth a damn?
-Using anaconda to simplify your python life

 Contributing models to BVP